 What is de Quervain's Tenosynovitis?

-de Quervain's tenosynovitis affects two thumb tendons: the abductor pollicis longus (APL) and the extensor pollicis brevis (EPB).
+de Quervain's tenosynovitis affects two thumb tendons called the abductor pollicis longus (APL) and the extensor pollicis brevis (EPB).

 On their way to the thumb, the APL and EPB tendons travel side by side along the inside edge of the wrist.
-They pass through a synovial tunnel near the thumb side of your wrist.
+They pass through a tunnel near the end of the radius bone of the forearm.
 The tunnel helps hold the tendons in place, like the guide on a fishing pole.

 Causes of de Quervain's Tenosynovitis